mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/performance_settings.rst

         Please make sure your computer has enough RAM *above* the amount you requested in the :guilabel:`General` tab.
 Otherwise you might face system freezes.

-        * For 1 second of FullHD @ 25 FPS you will need 200 extra MiB of Memory
+        * For 1 second of FullHD @ 25 FPS you will need 200 extra MiB of Memory.
         * For 1 second of 4K UltraHD@ 25 FPS, you will need 800 extra MiB of Memory.

 On-disk